senemyalin/Data-Mining/README.md

 2-We split our data such that randomly selected 70 tuples are used for training while 30 tuples are used for testing.
 3-We applied MLPClassifier on training data
+4-We determined the number of rows and we gave value to the hidden layer size for the error rate is at the optimum value.
+5-We predicted Brand of product.
+6-We printed error rate and traning time on the console.

+2.7 Recommendation Process

+We wanted to predict the products a person could buy by looking at the products and rates they purchased.

+1-We assigned a number to ”asin”, ”brand” and ”reviewerID”, so that the machine could understand.
+2-We calculated the normalized rating for a customer.
+This data would be used to calculate the final score for the customer later.
+3-We have used cosine similarity function of sklearn to calculate the similarity.
+4-We used two methods commonly used for this : a)The customer average over the row. b)The product average over the column.